-18. LAMBIC, FRUIT & WILD BEER
+27. LAMBIC, FRUIT & WILD BEER

 This chapter marks the final stop in the journey of beer and also the most challenging one yet.
 Lambic beers are traditionally from the Pajottenland of Belgium found in the Senne River Valley or Brussels (Cantillon Brewery).
 They are brewed through the art of spontaneous fermentation, where instead of using traditional ale or lager yeast unfermented young beer is stored in large open vats where wild and naturally occurring yeast strains ferment the beer over time.
 After up to 3 years of maturation the end product will be blended with younger versions of the same beer to make it palatable.
-This form of fermentation means the character of the beer comes from the yeast residing in the air and therefore the flavour is unique to each brewery.
-For this reason the breweries cannot be altered or cleaned for fear it will disrupt their unique yeast strains and possibly alter the fermentation process.
-The brewery equipment is therefore never truly cleaned and sanitized and the fundamentals of the brewery are never altered as they too contain the microbial flora that makes the brew unique.
-Another seemingly outlandish trait of Lambic beer is the prerequisite that any hops used in brewing must have been aged for 3 years minimum so that they do not impart any flavour or bitterness and act solely as a preservative.
+A common Lambic style is the Gueuze which consists of a blend of 1 year, 2 year and 3 year old beer blended in different ratios.
+Lambic beers can often contain fresh fruit (or fruit syrups and sugars) to flavour the beer that are added once fermentation has begun.